Tsukuba Express: Electrification and rolling stock

 To prevent interference with the geomagnetic measurements of the Japan Meteorological Agency at its laboratory in Ishioka, the portion of the line from Moriya to Tsukuba operates on alternating current.
-As a result, three train models are used on the line; TX-1000 series DC-only trains, which can operate only between Akihabara and Moriya, TX-2000 series and TX-3000 series dual-voltage AC/DC trains, both of which can operate over the entire line.
+As a result, three train models are used on the line: TX-1000 series DC-only trains, which can operate only between Akihabara and Moriya, and TX-2000 series and TX-3000 series dual-voltage AC/DC trains, both of which can operate over the entire line.

 Volume production of the line's initial rolling stock began in January 2004, following the completion in March 2003 of two (TX-1000 and TX-2000 series) six-car trains for trial operation and training.
 The full fleet of 84 TX-1000s (14 six-car trains) and 96 TX-2000s (16 six-car trains) was delivered by January 2005.
 New TX-3000 series trains built by Hitachi Rail entered service on 14 March 2020.